This article about cheapest ways to travel Switzerland may contain affiliate/compensated links. For full information, please see my disclaimer here.

 4. Buy Single Train Tickets Online In Advance

 If you only have to take a single train ride in Switzerland, there are two ways to travel on a budget.
+Get the SBB App and buy your ticket in advance through the app.
+It usually has cheaper train tickets.

-Check the Trainline website for the best deals.
+β‘ Check the Trainline website for the best deals.

 I lived in Switzerland for 3 years.
 I got a seasonal/regional pass for every season to explore the places I wanted to.
 However, this pass wasn’t valid for train connections to other Swiss cities.
 So whenever I had to travel to other parts of Switzerland, I got my ticket on Trainline.
 It saved me hundreds of money.